digipres/digipres-practice-index/README.md

 # digipres-practice-index
 An experiment in gathering together sources of information about digital preservation practices

-This initial plan is to experiment with using [DVC](ss) to gather useful information sources, starting with iPres.
+This initial plan is to experiment with using Python to gather useful information sources, starting with iPres.
 Then see if this can usefully be transformed into something searchable using [Datasette](https://datasette.io/) or [Datasette Lite](https://lite.datasette.io/).

+This originally relied on a tool called [DVC](https://dvc.org/).
 Why DVC?
-TBA but I like [the way it handles checking data dependencies](https://dvc.org/doc/user-guide/pipelines/defining-pipelines#simple-dependencies).
+Because I wanted to manage how the data is complied, and I liked [the way it handles checking data dependencies](https://dvc.org/doc/user-guide/pipelines/defining-pipelines#simple-dependencies).
 Very #DigiPres...
-Also, e.g. https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive
+Also, e.g. [remote storage integration for data sets on Google Drive](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive).

+However, having tried both DVC and [Snakemake](https://snakemake.readthedocs.io/), they seem very difficult to work with.
+Lots of complex dependencies that don't always install easily, and over-engineered for this use case.
+So, instead, build pipelines are manage the old-fashioned way, using [Make](https://en.wikipedia.org/wiki/Make_(software)).
+There's lots of tutorials for Make ([e.g.](https://makefiletutorial.com/)), and the Turing Way book has a really good section called [Reproducibility with Make](https://book.the-turing-way.org/reproducible-research/make.html).

 ## Development Setup

+You need Python 3 and Make.

 Clone this repo.
 Set up a Python 3 virtual env, e.g.